biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

 metadata = tax[1:5]
 ```

-* Question: What are the advantages and disadvantages of storing and accessing data like this?
+* **What are the advantages and disadvantages of storing and accessing data like this?**

 Take a look at `metadata`:
 ```